 Established in 1949, the Harry E. Salzberg Program enriches the student learning experience by fostering a close community of students, faculty, staff and practitioners of supply chain who collaborate to advance the state of knowledge, engage the mind and stimulate the best effort of all.

-For more information about the 2020 Salzberg program, contact:
+For more information about the 2021 or the 2022 Salzberg program, contact:

 Gary La Point

 Co-director of Harry Salzberg Memorial Program

 About the Supply Chain Management Program at Syracuse University

 Are you interested in developing supply chain expertise?
 Syracuse University’s Martin J. Whitman School of Management offers a master’s program in supply chain management with more than 100 years of experience.

 Founded in 1919 as a specialization in traffic and transportation, the program has evolved into a nationally renowned, innovative program that focuses on improving efficiencies in supply chain management.
 Designed to prepare students to oversee the life cycle of a product, the program trains professionals to make meaningful decisions through risk management, financial management and improving deficientness in distribution and manufacturing.